 The Virtue of Patience in Philanthropy: Progress in the Fight Against Blinding Trachoma

-Our Founder, Conrad Hilton, was credited for saying, “When you start planting acorns, the full-fledged oak may take ten years.
+Our founder, Conrad N. Hilton, was credited with saying, “When you start planting acorns, the full-fledged oak may take ten years.
 And I was beginning to learn what all gardeners must know – patience.”
 At the Conrad N. Hilton Foundation, we are guided by our founder’s philosophy in many different areas of our work, from our cultural values to our philanthropic approach.

 Conrad Hilton was also a self-described dreamer, and he urged people to “Think Big.
 Act Big.
 Dream Big.”
 When the Hilton Foundation’s work in avoidable blindness began 20 years ago, the Foundation’s leaders chose to channel our founder’s approach, by “thinking big” and making a big bet in an under resourced area: eliminating avoidable blindness caused by trachoma, an infectious neglected tropical disease.
 With an initial investment of $20 million paid over 10 years, the Foundation became a leading voice in this space.

 The burden of trachoma among affected individuals and communities is enormous.
 The economic cost in terms of lost productivity from blindness and visual impairment is estimated at up to $5.3 billion annually.
 Unable to see, blind individuals cannot participate in the workforce and oftentimes require family members to assist them with their daily activities.
 A disability that is challenging in any context, blindness can be truly devastating in the developing world where an individual’s life expectancy is, on average, reduced by one-third.
 Trachoma affects the most vulnerable and isolated in our society, those without access to adequate sanitation or hygiene, and disproportionately impacts women and girls, who are four times more likely to require surgery than their male counterparts.